 What to say: filters are so normal that people are taking filtered photos to plastic surgeons … and even surgery cannot achieve what a filter can.
 That’s the definition of “unattainable beauty standards.”

 Social media has an unquestionably negative impact on self-esteem.
 The platforms are designed to keep us scrolling because they exploit natural pathways in our brains.
 Dopamine hits from social media likes are intense, but they are ultimately empty.
 You can feel great for a post that does well, but then feel crushed if a post doesn’t do well.

 Then there’s the comparison effect.
 We naturally compare ourselves to others.
 Endless images of filtered, conventionally attractive images that uphold a rigid beauty standard are harmful.
 Our brains don’t naturally differentiate between what we see on the screen from real life.
 So we feel less attractive, less important, and as if we must compete to be worthy.

 What to say: social media gives us dopamine hits, but they aren’t meaningful or lasting.
 It drives insecurity and comparison, the opposite of fulfillment and connection.

 We can do it!

-There is no way to perfectly protect our kids from the impact of social media on body image.
+There is no way to perfectly protect our kids from the impact of social media on body image and eating disorders.
 But we can do a lot to counteract the negative impact of social media.
 And it’s not all bad!
 Some kids adjust the algorithm to fit their interests and hobbies.

 Social media does have tremendous opportunities to teach and inform.
 For example, the rise of transgender awareness has been powered by social media.
 We just need to make sure that kids recognize the opportunities and limitations of social media.